protofy/multiteam_monorepo/README.md

 - Setup [fvm](https://fvm.app/docs/getting_started/installation) and do a `fvm install` in project root, if you want to use the IntelliJ IDEA run configurations.

-## Pros & Cons vs. Multi-Repository Setup
+## Multi-Repository Setup

+This repo can easily also be used as a template for a multi-repository setup.
+For this you would need to copy every module (`base`, ..., `app`) into a separate repository and reference them via git url and ref/tag/branch.

 Pros:
-- you can symlink shared project parts (e.g. `ios` and `android` folder)
-- teams don't need to switch repositories to check how module integrates into main app
-- everything is in sync, once it's merged, no module versioning needed
+- teams no longer need to share same repository features (e.g. pull requests) & settings
+- teams don't disrupt each other in merging to the same branch
+- teams can import old versions of other modules (handy, if you don't want to force modules to directly update breaking changes from `base` module)

 Cons:
-- teams need to share same repository features (e.g. pull requests) & settings
-- high traffic on same git repository, branches become stale within seconds, when other teams are merging too
-- you can't import old versions of other modules (handy, if you don't want to force modules to directly update breaking changes from `base` module)
+- you can't symlink shared project parts (e.g. `ios` and `android` folder) and need to sync them e.g. via scripts
+- teams need to switch to a separate repository to see whether the code not only works for their workbench but also in a multi team integrated setting (this can be prevented by having a complete integration of the app in a subfolder, where just the teams code is referenced by path)

 ## Disclaimer